strawberryseeds/strawberryseeds.github.io/_posts/2021-02-26-what-im-doing.md

 >
 > You take a deep breath.
 Here we go.

-Ever since high school, I've always found it pretty difficult to explain what I'm currently studying, especially with to my family.
+Ever since high school, I've always found it pretty difficult to explain what I'm currently studying, especially to my family.
 Now that I've started a PhD at **[IGGI](https://iggi.org.uk/)** (UK), its starting to get trickier.
 My research subject is titled "_**Generating Coherent and Meaningful New Playable Characters**_".
 Its a very specific topic, at the crossroads of procedural generation, game design, and human/computer interaction.

 If I wanted to explain that to my kind but over-protective aunt, I would need to start by evidencing that:
 1. Playing games is actually a good thing